Our ESD Trilogy guide for Entrepreneurial Development consists of the following principles:

 The developmental nature of Transformation becomes a complex process, when we consider the overwhelming commitment there is in the supply chain to receiving high level quality, consistent delivery and cost effectiveness.
 This leads to organisations carefully evaluating the risks versus the benefits, when implementing their ESD strategies.
 Due to changes brought about by the Amended Codes of Good Practice, organisations are currently finding their feet, gaining input from professional ESD practitioners, and looking at how this element can positively impact their business and those qualifying within this element.

-attribute to a higher success rate.
+Taking a holistic overview of the trilogy of ESD, success is based on relationship management.
+It is relationships, within the ESD chain, that attribute to a higher success rate.
 Relationships built through a management culture of engagement, as opposed to a singular focus on statistical measurement.
 It is the ultimate goal of participation around value creation, and not compliance, which will drive a positive impact in the empowerment of ESD initiatives and Emerging Suppliers alike.

 Enterprise Development (ED)

-vital distinction in the sustainability of an organisation must be based on the principle; ‘a whole is greater than the sum of its parts’, or alternatively, the construction of an organisation is more important than the individual pieces.
+Enterprise Development differs from other forms of development, as it targets an organisation rather than an individual.
+A vital distinction in the sustainability of an organisation must be based on the principle; ‘a whole is greater than the sum of its parts’, or alternatively, the construction of an organisation is more important than the individual pieces.

 Investing in Enterprise Development initiatives is generally done for one of two reasons, either commercial or positive societal change.
 Commercial investors ideally want a quick growth turn-around in order to maximise a return on their investment (ROI).